Lectionary Resource for Catholics: word-sunday.com

 Imagine if a speaker was proud of the fact he was not inspirational or entertaining.
 Paul was.
 In fact, Paul claimed he was not good at delivery, nor did he claim to have great insight.
 (We do not know if Paul was a good orator, but he was very insightful.
 So his claims were far too modest for his ability!)
 Instead, Paul insisted his ministry and message were based on the activity of God.
 Such a claim was rooted in his calling.
 Paul did not aspire to preaching; he claimed it was God’s will for him.
 Indeed, his charism might not have laid in oral delivery but in the work of the Spirit (healing, speaking in tongues, prophecy, etc.) Nevertheless, Paul held he did not try to promote himself.
 He always preached “Jesus Christ and him crucified.”

-Some share their faith (“Jesus” small talk or the jewelry they wear) as a form of self-promotion.
-They would like known as “good” Christians.
+Some share their faith ("Jesus" small talk or the jewelry they wear) as a form of self-promotion.
+They would like to be known as "good" Christians.
 Others share their faith from their hearts.
 The former share what they want others to know about them.
 The latter share what they thinks others need to hear.
 Some use Jesus as a means of self-promotion.
 Others promote Jesus.
 Depth and sincerity really reveal the intention of the person who shares their faith.

 Pray God will lead you as your share his message.